lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 This standard was inspired by the current recovery process in some crypto wallets but this recovery process is a balance between a secret hash and guardians.

-In this case, you can ensure that you're guardians can't act maliciously and would need a secret word to recover.
-The same goes for the secret word if it's exposed, only addresses who reached the guardiansThreshold can recover using it.
+In this case, it is ensured that guardians can't act maliciously and would need a secret word to recover.
+The same goes for the secret word if it is exposed, only addresses who reached the guardiansThreshold can use it to recover an account.

 A recoverProcessId is also created to ensure flexibility when recovering, so if guardians didn't reach consensus in a recoverProcessId, they can switch to another one.